Everyone knows that one needs to have a strong password in this day and age.

 First, they go the route of guessing.

-And basically, try to guess passwords which they think are likely to match the user’s password.
+And basically, try to guess passwords that they think are likely to match the user’s password.

 These type of hackers know a lot about how people work.